gfantonipy/gfantonipy/README.md

 - 👋 Hi, I’m Guillermo Fantoni
 - 👀 I’m interested in Data Science and renewable energies.
 - 🌱 I’m currently learning Data science and other computer tools
-- 💞️ I’m looking to collaborate on analytic projects
+- 💞️ I’m looking to collaborate on AI projects
 - 📫 How to reach me guillermofantoni11@gmail.com

 <!---